 - The court determines that the value of allowing public access to your criminal record is more important than the value of allowing you a fresh start

 If the court denies your initial petition for expungement, you still have options.
 Our lawyers can appeal that denial by filing a notice of appeal within 45 days in the Superior Court, Appellate Division.

-Contact Our Experienced New Jersey Expungement Lawyers for a Consultation Today
+Contact Our Experienced New Jersey Expungement Attorney for a Consultation Today

 The expungement process itself is complex.
 In recent years, New Jersey has also modified the expungement eligibility rules substantially.
-If you are interested in exploring your eligibility for expungement in light of these new rules, contact our office to schedule a consultation today.
+If you are interested in exploring your eligibility for expungement in light of these new rules, contact our office to schedule a consultation with our dedicated New Jersey Expungement Attorney today.
 We can discuss your options and develop a plan to move forward with clearing your record.

 Frequently Asked Questions About New Jersey Expungements

 Obtaining an expungement usually takes about two or three months.
 However, with more people applying for expungement, the process could take longer as the courts deal with the backlog.
 Any complications that arise in the expungement process can also create delays.
 If you are considering applying for an expungement, you should speak with an experienced expungement lawyer as soon as possible to begin the process so that your record can be cleared as quickly as possible.

 Yes.
 A conviction for certain drug-related crimes will be treated as disorderly persons offenses under the new law.
 If you were convicted of possession, or possession with intent to distribute, and the crime involved less than five pounds of marijuana or one pound of hashish, the conviction will be treated as a disorderly persons offense for expungement purposes.

 The “clock” on the waiting period begins to run once you have successfully completed your punishment.
 This includes jail time and probationary periods.